models-promo-shot-smile-face

 Julaine vs Sculptra: What’s Changed in 2026 (Dr Brennand’s Updated View)

-Collagen-stimulating injectables have become the talking point of aesthetic medicine over the last two years, and for most of that time the question has been Sculptra or Julaine.
-Both work by encouraging the body to produce its own collagen over months rather than adding immediate volume.
-In 2024 the answer at the clinic was often Sculptra, because it had the data and we knew how to dose it.
-In 2026, I find myself reaching for Julaine more often, and for reasons worth explaining.
+Collagen-stimulating injectables have become one of the most discussed areas of aesthetic medicine over the last two years, and for most of that time the central question has been Sculptra or Julaine.
+Both work by encouraging the body to produce its own collagen over months, rather than adding immediate volume.
+In 2024 the answer at the clinic was often Sculptra, because the evidence base was established and the dosing was well understood.
+In 2026, Julaine has become the more frequent recommendation – and the reasons are worth setting out clearly.

-For most patients in 2026, Julaine is the treatment we reach for first.
-It stimulates a collagen response over time while also softening the skin on the day of treatment, making it a more comfortable and immediately rewarding experience.
-Sculptra still has a role for patients who want a purely gradual approach, or for larger body areas, but for the face, Julaine’s ability to deliver both at once is usually what patients actually want.
+For most patients in 2026, Julaine is the treatment recommended first.
+It produces a collagen response over time while also softening the skin on the day of treatment, making it a more immediately rewarding experience.
+Sculptra retains a clear role for patients who prioritise longevity above all else, or where larger body areas are being treated – but for the face, Julaine’s ability to deliver both an immediate and a progressive result is what most patients are actually looking for.

 Read more